 All access in the neighborhood will be focused on a new mobility hub.
 The mobility hub will include access to/from the neighborhood through shared mobility services such as transport network companies (e.g., Uber or Lyft), bikeshare, and the current bus route that serves the neighborhood.
 This mobility hub would also contain way-finding and signage to ensure an intuitive experience for visitors.
 This mobility hub would be a repurposed site of a gas station.
-Our team envisions that gas stations would become obsolete in a world of post-consumer fuel and the transition would be necessitated by the demand of CAVs and growing popularity of transit and bike share systems.
+Our team envisions that gas stations would be necessitated by the demand of CAVs and growing popularity of transit and bike share systems.